Although there are more than 4,500 known caves in Bulgaria, only a limited number of Bulgarian caves are open and accessible to tourists.

 Near the towns of Velingrad and Rakitovo in the Western Rhodope Mountains, the Lepenitsa Cave is 1.5 kilometers long.
 It has three levels, the lower of which has an underground river, while the middle level contains subterranean lakes.

 The cave is also rich in stalactites, stalagmites, and many other rock formations.

 A noteworthy feature of Lepenitsa is its cave pearls, numerous of which have been found here.
 You can see some of them at the Natural History Museum in the capital Sofia.
 The cave is accessible to tourists, who can explore a section of the interior on a fixed route.

 Saeva Dupka Cave

 As far as stunning caves in Bulgaria go, the Devetashka Cave is right at the top.
-It’s a sensational karst cave in north-central Bulgaria, a fun drive from popular destinations like Veliko Tarnovo.
+It’s a spectacular karst cave in north-central Bulgaria, a fun drive from popular destinations like Veliko Tarnovo.
 Also known as Oknata and Maarata, the cave is renowned for the seven holes in its ceiling.

-The Orlova Chuka Cave is the second longest cave in Bulgaria, with a total length of more than 13 kilometers.
+The Orlova Chuka Cave is the second-longest cave in Bulgaria, with a total length of more than 13 kilometers.
 Discovered in 1941, it became accessible to the public in 1957.

 Nowadays, visitors can explore about 3 kilometers of its halls, passageways, and tunnels.
 This accessible part is illuminated, allowing visitors to admire calcite crystals, stalactites, and sinter formations.